squidbus/UnleashedRecomp/docs/DUMPING-en.md

 > - [Xbox 360 S](https://www.ifixit.com/Guide/Xbox+360+S+Hard+Drive+Replacement/3184)
 > - [Xbox 360 E](https://www.ifixit.com/Guide/Xbox+360+E+Hard+Drive+Replacement/22179)

-5. Using the Xbox 360 Hard Drive Transfer Kit (or compatible SATA to USB adapter), connect your Xbox 360 hard drive to your PC.
+5. Using the Xbox 360 Hard Drive Transfer Cable (or compatible SATA to USB adapter), connect your Xbox 360 hard drive to your PC.

 > [!CAUTION]
 > If you're using an unofficial SATA to USB adapter, you may need to remove the hard drive from its enclosure in order to connect it.